 A general health form is required for each camper, which includes the doctor’s contact information.
-A health form is available on our website.
+A health form is available HERE.

 Your camper may request a cabin mate.
 The cabin mate should also list your camper’s name on their registration form.
 Please keep in mind that campers will be house by age and gender.